MathildeJ/Fantasy_Bakes/README.md

 <a name="blacklist"></a>
 ##### Blacklisting

-We quickly realised that visitors shouldn't be allowed to access our baking shop page while they are in a Surfly session as it is a separate activity, and the agents working for our cake shop are not necessarily qualified to guide our customers through our baking shop.
+We quickly realised that visitors shouldn't be allowed to access our baking shop page while they're in a Surfly session as it's a separate activity, and the agents working for our cake shop aren't necessarily qualified to guide our customers through our baking shop.

 In order to restrict access to this page (in our case, its path is '/about'), we can use the blacklist option:
 ``` javascript
 blacklist: JSON.stringify([{"pattern": ".*/about.*", "redirect": "https://example.com/#restricted"}]),
 ```
 We also decided to specify an optional redirect link so that we can design our own restricted page.
 More specifically, we chose to redirect the client to the home page with a #restricted hash.
-We can then simply add a script to implement the desired behaviour:
+We can then add a script to implement the desired behaviour:
 ``` javascript
 <script>
     if (window.location.hash == "#restricted"){